Downloading and Retaining Data

 Automatic Backfill

-How do I open a Download data window?
+How do I perform a manual Data Download operation?

 Important

-The maximum amount of Tick data you can download during Regular Trading Hours is 8 Calendar Days.
-After the Regular Trading Hours session closes, you can download up to 180 Calendar Days.
+The maximum amount of Tick data you can download during US Regular Trading Hours from DTN MA historical servers is 8 Calendar Days.
+Outside of the Regular US Trading Hours, you can download up to 180 Calendar Days from the DTN servers.

 Retaining longer term Tick data